-Ignoring enemy fire from an advancing tank, he held his position and cut down 25 more enemy infantry attempting to turn his flank.
+Ignoring enemy fire from an advancing tank, Lopez held his position and cut down 25 more enemy infantry attempting to turn his flank.
 Glancing to his right, he saw a large number of infantry swarming in from the front.
-Although dazed and shaken from enemy artillery fire that had crashed into the ground only a few yards away, he realized that his position soon would be outflanked.
+Although dazed and shaken from enemy artillery fire that had crashed into the ground a few yards away, Lopez realized that his position soon would be outflanked.

 Again, alone, he carried his machine gun to a position to the right rear of the sector; enemy tanks and infantry were forcing a withdrawal.
-Blown over backward by the concussion of enemy fire, he immediately reset his gun and continued his fire.
-Single-handed he held off the German horde until he was satisfied his company had effected its retirement.
+Blown over backward by the concussion of enemy fire, Lopez immediately reset his gun and continued his fire.
+Single-handedly, he held off the German horde until he was satisfied his company had brought about its retirement.

-Again he loaded his gun on his back and in a hail of small-arms fire he ran to a point where a few of his comrades were attempting to set up another defense against the onrushing enemy.
-He fired from this position until his ammunition was exhausted.
-Still carrying his gun, he fell back with his small group to Krinkelt.
+Lope reloaded his gun on his back, and in a hail of small-arms fire, he ran to a point where a few of his comrades were attempting to set up another defense against the onrushing enemy.
+Lopez fired from this position until his ammunition was exhausted.
+Still carrying his gun, he fell back with his small group to Krinkelt in Belgium.

-Sgt.
-Lopez's gallantry and intrepidity, on seemingly suicidal missions in which he killed at least 100 of the enemy, were almost solely responsible for allowing Company K to avoid being enveloped, to withdraw successfully and to give other forces coming up in support time to build a line which repelled the enemy drive.
+Lopez's gallantry and intrepidity, on seemingly suicidal missions in which he killed at least 100 of the enemy, were almost solely responsible for allowing Company K to avoid being enveloped.
+His actions enabled the company to withdraw successfully and give other forces coming up in support time to build a line that repelled the enemy drive.

 Editor's Note: Retired Master Sgt.
-Jose M. Lopez passed away on May 15, 2005 at the age of 94 at a daughter's home in San Antonio, Tex.
-Born in Mexico and orphaned at the age of eight, Lopez enlisted in the U.S. Army during World War II and landed at Normandy on June 7, 1944, the day after the D-Day invasion.
+Jose M. Lopez died on May 15, 2005, at the age of 94 at a daughter's home in San Antonio.
+Born in Mexico and orphaned at the age of 8, Lopez enlisted in the U.S. Army during World War II and landed at Normandy on June 7, 1944, the day after the D-Day invasion.
 At dawn on Dec.
 17, 1944, he and his men were outside Krinkelt, Belgium, shortly after the start of the Battle of the Bulge.
 It was during a hasty retreat from advancing German armored units that Lopez carried out the actions under fire that led to his receiving the Medal of Honor.

 After World War II, Lopez remained in the Army and fought in Korea until a superior officer learned that the Medal of Honor recipient was in combat.
 He was then ordered to the rear and spent months in a graves registration unit.
 Lopez retired as a master sergeant in 1973.